khawarizmus/hijri-week-calendar-proposal/content.typ

 = Scope

-This document does not adress lunar based calendars other then Hijri (Islamic) ones nor does it address lunisolar calendars or Hijri calendars that are based on sighting.
+This document does not address lunar based calendars other than Hijri (Islamic) ones nor does it address lunisolar calendars or Hijri calendars that are based on sighting.

 The system defined in this document covers both tabular and non-tabular Hijri calendars.